Ryo-N7/Ryo-N7.github.io/nihongo.md

 Currently working on translating my Global Peace Index analysis blog post.
 See my progress [here](https://github.com/Ryo-N7/blog_jp).

-Aiming to have it done by end of May!
+Aiming to have it done for the FIRST WEEK OF JUNE!
 Stay tuned.